computercam/Custom-Google-Images-API/README.md

 ```
 ###
 ### Todo
-- [ ] Systemd script to start the app automatically on load (This will be done very soon)
 - [ ] Ability to limit the number of results returned.
 - [ ] Ability to get the second and following page of results.
 (Currently only gets the first 100 images)
 - [ ] More fine grained querying options for image results (Such as color, safe search options, image type, size ect)
 - [ ] Caching for previously queried results.
 - [ ] Throttling and proxying to prevent getting flagged.
-(Haven't had this happen to me yet)
+(This hasn't been a problem yet)

 ###
 ### What's it using?